 Full-body training is the best way to develop motor control.
 It allows beginners to train the same movement patterns multiple times a week, exposing them to a lot of time under tension.

 Beginners can train movement patterns with high frequency because they will recover quickly from the session.
 As the beginner becomes an intermediate, after 1-2 years of consistent training, they will need to shift their session to upper and lower training splits.

-Beginners should start training full-body three days a week.
-A good split is Monday, Wednesday, Friday.
+Beginners should do full-body workouts three days a week.
+We recommend a Monday, Wednesday, Friday training schedule.
 This will give them plenty of time to recover between sessions.

 Repetitions, sets, and tempo all control an exercise’s time under tension.
 Keep this in mind when creating a workout.